 His recent works are 2 dimensional pattern based explorations of 3 Dimensional forms.
 Along with his techniques, subject matter, & execution, his experimentation in the dissemination of his art through digital media & the internet has garnered him international recognition & acclaim.
-He holds the #1 most funded Sculpture projects in the history of the crowdfunding giant Kickstarter & is among nearly 4000 collections that include such notable artists as Andy Warhol, Ron English, Shepard Fairey, R. Crumb, & Robert Williams.
-His work has appeared in TIME Magazine, WIRED magazine, The Wall Street Journal, TED Talks, Los Angeles Times, The Economist, MSNBC, Huffington Post, Entrepreneur Magazine, Forbes, 3D Artist Magazine, PC World, National Geographic, Mashable, Cool Hunting, Archaeology Magazine, Chicago Tribune, Core77, Popular Science, and countless others.
+He holds the #1 most funded Sculpture project in the history of the crowdfunding giant Kickstarter & is among thousands of collections that include such notable artists as Andy Warhol, Ron English, Shepard Fairey, R. Crumb, & Robert Williams.
+His work has appeared in TIME, WIRED, The Wall Street Journal, TED Talks, Los Angeles Times, CNN, The Economist, MSNBC, Huffington Post, Entrepreneur Magazine, Forbes, 3D Artist Magazine, National Geographic, Archaeology Magazine, Popular Science, and countless others.

-Bolstered by the advent of sculptural softwares, 3D printing technologies and material engineering, my visions are now able to be realized sculpturally in archival materials including stainless steel, cast bronze & silver, glass, polyamide, & ceramics.
+Bolstered by the advent of sculptural softwares, 3D printing technologies and material engineering, my visions are now able to be realized sculpturally in archival materials including metals, plastics, & ceramics.
 Never before have forms of this organic complexity been able to be developed and reproduced.
 Previous processes simply did not allow for it.
 This boon of technology is a revolutionary time for the arts and one which will be boldly marked in history.
 I am honored to be considered one the pioneers in the medium.